iluwatar/java-design-patterns/collecting-parameter/README.md

 **Programmatic Example**

-Consider that we need to collect information of a group of apples.
+Consider that we need to collect information about a group of apples.

 First we have class `Apple` with weight and name information